postgrespro/pg_probackup/README.md

 ## Documentation

-Currently the latest documentation can be found at [github](https://postgrespro.github.io/pg_probackup) and [Postgres Pro Enterprise documentation](https://postgrespro.com/docs/postgrespro/current/app-pgprobackup).
+Currently the latest documentation can be found at [github](https://postgrespro.github.io/pg_probackup) Slightly outdated documentation can be found at [Postgres Pro Enterprise documentation](https://postgrespro.com/docs/postgrespro/current/app-pgprobackup).

 ## License